IPG Photonics implements thoughtful and responsible initiatives to build a more sustainable world.

 Aside from the positive effect that the adoption of our efficient products provides, we are committed to reducing the environmental impact from our manufacturing and increasing the sustainability of our operations.
 Our new construction is built at a level higher than energy codes require.
 Our new facilities incorporate LED light fixtures, reducing electricity use by 75% compared to incandescent bulbs, and the most water conservative plumbing fixtures available.
+We implemented co-generation and heat recovery systems at some of our major facilities.
 We continue to identify new ways to divert materials and waste associated with our operations from landfills.
 We have developed a metal recovery program saving thousands of pounds of materials (such as aluminum, copper and steel).
-Since 2010, we have recycled over 1160 tons of material.
+Since 2010, we have recycled over 2,300 tons of material.

 IPG provides innovative solutions in nuclear decommissioning and other applications, where cutting of metal pipes, cylinders and other structures is done in a highly contaminated environment posing health and safety risks.

 IPG’s mission is to make our fiber laser technology the tool of choice in manufacturing, transforming the way businesses operate.
 This choice enables manufacturers to positively impact our world by decreasing material waste and reducing their carbon footprint by using the most energy efficient fiber lasers available.
 To accomplish this mission, we attract and retain the brightest talent in our industry.
 Our people are empowered to build rewarding careers as a member of the IPG family in a safe and welcoming workplace where diversity is embraced.

 Imperial College London